 What does it mean to be vegan?

 A vegan is someone who establishes a way of living that seeks to exclude all forms of exploitation and cruelty of animals through the means of food, clothing and other lifestyle choices (for example, cleaning products).
 One thing that all vegans have in common is the choice to follow a plant-based diet that avoids all animal foods including meat, fish, insects, dairy, eggs, and honey.
 You can look at veganism either in terms of what it excludes or what it includes regarding diet.
-Although vegetables and fruits are the substance of a vegan diet, this does not mean that taking protein powders is unnecessary.
+Although vegetables and fruits are the primary foundation of a vegan diet, supplementing with protein powders is can be a helpful addition.

 Plant-based proteins are the ideal alternatives for vegans and dairy-intolerant people who are looking to increase their protein intake for health and/or training.
 The most obvious benefit of plant-based proteins is that plant-based proteins are derived only from plants and therefore doesn’t involve any animal by-products or produce.
 Plant-based proteins are also hypoallergenic, which means your gut is very unlikely to have a negative reaction.

-The human body contains 11 amino acids but must receive another nine from foods.
+The human body is able to produce 11 amino acids but must receive another nine from foods, garnering the term essential.
 Animal products are complete proteins, which means they contain all nine required amino acids.
-It is harder to receive all the amino acids necessary when following a plant-based diet, however, a dairy-intolerant or vegan individual should actively try to eat a varied diet of plant-based foods to equip their body with the correct levels of amino acids.
+It can be tricky to consistently eat all the amino acids necessary when following a plant-based diet, so a dairy-intolerant or vegan individual should actively try to eat a varied diet of plant-based foods to equip their body with the correct levels of amino acids.

 It is important to discuss dietary exclusions and portions with your health care practitioner or nutritionist to ensure your intake of protein is adequate.
 Learning how to effectively supplement your diet without animal products is essential.

-True Protein’s Vegan 85 is a dairy-free protein blend with a rich amino acid profile (organic compounds that bond together to form proteins in food) thanks to the combination of pea, pumpkin and brown rice proteins.
-Vegan 85 is derived from 100% plant-based sources including pea protein sourced from Belgium, pumpkin protein from the Netherlands and organic brown rice protein from the US.
+True Protein’s Plant Protein is a dairy-free protein blend with a rich amino acid profile (organic compounds that bond together to form proteins in food) thanks to the combination of pea, pumpkin and faba bean proteins.
+True Plant Protein is made with Australian yellow pea and faba bean proteins sourced from Victorian farms.
+Governed under some of the highest standards of farming in the world, this plant protein is produced without the use of solvents or enzymes.
+The end result is a ‘clean’, soluble and high quality powder.
+Our organic pumpkin seed protein is sourced from one of the worlds finest suppliers in the Netherlands.
 At True Protein, we pride ourselves on sourcing the highest quality ingredients with no added preservatives, artificial colours or flavours.
-Vegan 85 protein has been specially formulated to use the combination of the three protein to provide a complete amino acid profile, which will fulfil your daily protein needs with a high-protein content equating to 24g per serve.
+Plant Protein has been specially formulated to use the combination of the three protein to provide a complete amino acid profile, which will fulfil your daily protein needs with a high-protein content equating to 20g per serve.

-Vegan 85 is ideal for vegan and dairy-intolerant individuals post-workout.
+Plant Protein is ideal for vegan and dairy-intolerant individuals post-workout.
 It should be taken within 15-30 minutes following a workout to help kick-start the recovery process and alleviate delayed onset muscle syndrome.
-Vegan 85 is a convenient way to boost your daily protein intake whether consuming your shake with milk or water as a high-protein snack or blending the powder into a smoothie for breakfast.
+Plant Protein is a convenient way to boost your daily protein intake whether consuming your shake with milk or water as a high-protein snack or blending the powder into a smoothie for breakfast.
 It has endless possibilities due to the texture and nature of the blend.
-Because Vegan 85 is a plant-based protein it tends to retain a lot more moisture, making it perfect for baking.
-Vegan 85 is a great substitute for flour and, with True Protein’s large range of natural flavours, you can create many baked goods and recipes.
-Check out True Protein’s recipe inspiration here
+Because Plant Protein is a plant-based protein it tends to retain a lot more moisture, making it perfect for baking.
+It is a great substitute for flour and, with True Protein’s large range of natural flavours, you can create many baked goods and recipes.
+Check out True Protein’s recipe inspiration here.